-Although it is the smallest of the nine provinces, Gauteng is the powerhouse of South Africa and the heart of its commercial business and industrial sectors.
+Although it is the smallest of the nine provinces, Gauteng is the powerhouse of South Africa and the heart of its commercial business and industrial sectors

 Johannesburg, nicknamed "Egoli" (Place of Gold), is the capital of the province and a city of contrasts.
 Mine-dumps and headgear stand proud as symbols of its rich past, while modern architecture rubs shoulders with examples of 19th-century engineering prowess.

 Gleaming skyscrapers contrast with Indian bazaars and African muti (medicine) shops, where traditional healers dispense advice and traditional medicine.

 Gauteng continues to strengthen its position as the economic engine of the country and the continent.
-Continuing the trend of sustained growth over the past 10 years, it reached a growth rate of 5,6% in the fourth guarter of 2004.